persunde/persunde.github.io/_posts/Beautify_your_markdown_Nextjs_blog_with_Highlightjs.md

 ---
 title: Beautify your markdown Nextjs blog with Highlightjs
 author: Per Sunde
-tags: 'Nextjs, Next.js, blog, beautify, beautify code, code highlighter'
+tags: 'Next.js, markdown, beautify code, code highlighter'
 excerpt: >-
   Do you want to add code beautifier to your markdown blogg?
 By using Highlight.js with React-Markdown you can easily make your markdown blog